Frequently asked questions

 You may receive information on the number of shares that you own:

-- By requesting an extract of the register of Moscow Exchange shareholders (for shareholders whose shares are in the register).
+- By requesting an extract from the register of Moscow Exchange shareholders (for shareholders whose shares are in the register).
 The Moscow Exchange shareholder register is kept by STATUS Registrar Society.
 For more information about the registrar, please visit its website at http://rostatus.ru/;

 - What is the procedure for buying/selling shares?